shikharbaheti/cloudflare2020/README.md

 # About
 Cloudflare internship project

-# Cloudflare Workers Internship Application: Full-Stack
+## This is my project for Cloudflare Workers' Internship Application: Full-Stack

 Thank you for giving me the opportunity to demonstate my full-stack development abilities.
 I have been using ***Cloudflare's*** services ever since I was in high school.
 I created a forum for